-A key requirement for a payment gateway is to be compliant with the Payment Card Industry Data Security Standard guidelines.
-This is a collection of guidelines that ensures that all businesses accept, process, store, or transfer credit card data in the most secure manner possible.
+A key requirement for a payment gateway is to comply with the Payment Card Industry Data Security Standard guidelines.
+This collection of guidelines ensures that all businesses accept, process, store, or transfer credit card data in the most secure manner possible.

 Furthermore, there are two main types of payment gateways currently available:

 Direct: Customers can complete a transaction directly on your website, like in the example below:

 Redirect: Customer must leave your website to make a payment.
 The customer is sent to an external payment processing page.

 Ecommerce transactions require a series of steps that culminate in a successful checkout.
-And because your customers could leave at any point for a variety of reasons, you need to provide the most seamless experience possible to allow them to stick around for more.
+And because your customers could leave at any point for various reasons, you need to provide the most seamless experience possible to allow them to stick around for more.